 However, investments in holdings and new construction made as a result of these challenges should not be at the expense of tenants and must be socially responsible.
-This is why Deutsche Wohnen will focus on the capabilities of each individual in future: we want to relieve our tenants of any anxiety that they might lose their flat due to renovation measures or future increases in rent.
+This is why we take into account the individual income and circumstances of each indivdual: we want to relieve our tenants of any anxiety that they might lose their flat due to renovation measures or future increases in rent.

-- Limiting increases in the gross rent (including bills) following modernisation to ensure that our tenants pay a maximum of 30% of a household’s net income.
+- Only increase the gross warm rent after modernisation so that our tenants pay no more than 30% of a household’s net income.

-- Limiting future rent rises in line with the rent index so that a household with a needs-oriented living space only has to spend a maximum of 30% of its net income on net rent (excluding bills) – even if the rent index would permit further rises.
+- Limit future rent increases according to the rent index so that a household with suitable living space must spend no more than 30% of its net income on net basic rent – even if the rent index would allow further increases.